The Science and Fiction behind ‘Blade Runner’

 While being an invaluable addition to medical research and our quest to understand normal function and what goes wrong in disease, they’re not yet at the stage where they can be used to solve the organ shortage crisis.
 The idea of “brain” transplants remains firmly in the realm of sci-fi.

-This year’s panel also included Dr. Peta Clancy, a practising visual artist, who spoke on how biotechnology can be represented and perceived in society.
+This year’s panel also included Dr. Peta Clancy, a practicing visual artist, who spoke on how biotechnology can be represented and perceived in society.

 According to Dr. Kumud Dhital, a transplant surgeon at St. Vincent’s hospital in Sydney, who spoke at the conclusion of Dr. Clancy’s residency in the hospital’s Heart and Lung Transplant Unit in 2012: “Knowledge from scientific research is generated through a very empirical process that, under strictly controlled conditions, produces verifiable and reproducible end-points that we consider to be ‘truths.’
 Artists, on the other hand, are not working so strictly with this notion of ‘truth.’
 They have a luxurious liberty to explore far broader theoretical or philosophical concepts.
 This gives them enormous space and leverage to provoke us with questions we normally wouldn’t consider or have the time to reflect upon.”

-The artists sought to encourage empathetic responses from viewers and a deeper awareness of their own bodies.
+The artists sought to encourage empathetic responses from viewers and a deeper awareness of their bodies.

 “Replicants, like any other machine, are either a benefit or a hazard.
 If they’re a benefit it’s not my problem.” – Rick Deckard, Blade Runner